Triamec/TamaLibrary/README.md

 Hardware requirements
 ---------------------

-- a Tria-Link PCI adapter (TL100 or TLC201) mounted to your PC,
-- a servo-drive connected to the Tria-Link
+- *Triamec* servo drive with logic supply, connected to your PC
-- power supply for the servo-drive logic and motor power.
+- For the homing example: Drive power supply, motor, encoder and a stable position controller

 What the programs do